rlunde/thing-a-day/README.md

 goal of eventually knowing go, docker, ember, and so on.
 I will remove this disclaimer when I think the project has reached MVP (minimum viable project) stage.
 That won't be for a while.

+NOTE: I'm not abandoning this project, but I've decided to spend some time really focusing on another project (goodwin), which I will then use to try to help make this project.

 ================================

 # Thing-A-Day